nanocurrency/nano-docs/docs/running-a-node/configuration.md

     "max_json_depth": "20", // prevent JSON overflow.
 Default recommended
     "version": "1",
     "max_request_size": "33554432",
+    "process": {
-    "io_threads": "8", // Number of threads listening to RPC requests "ipc_port": "46000",       // Must match port in ipc -> tcp of node config file (only used with child/out of process RPC) "num_ipc_connections": "8" // Max number of connections with nano_node (only used with child/out of process RPC) }
+        "io_threads": "8", // Number of threads listening to RPC requests "ipc_port": "46000", // Must match port in ipc -> tcp of node config file "num_ipc_connections": "8" // Max number of connections with nano_node (io_threads in config.json should be at least this number)
+    }
+}
 ```